-1. She talks with a friend about how she feels, and they say they saw a counsellor who was great - they find the details and share them with their friend.
+1. She talks with a friend about how she feels, and they say they saw a therapist who was great - they find the details and share them with their friend.

 So always give clients a few business cards, you never know when they might use them to refer to you - and take a look at how to make your business cards work for you.

 2. She talks with a friend about how she feels, and the friend remembers seeing some details about a local therapist on social media that looked good.
 They tap on their phone and find you.

 Be visible, be seen and you will be remembered.

 Most people these days will fire up Google when they need something.

 So they type ‘counsellor (or therapist) [your area]' into the search and a squillion details pop up

 Well, most people start at the top and move down, so it’s important to work on your SEO (Search Engine Optimisation).

 SEO is simply letting Google know what you do so you appear in relevant searches.